What Are Standard Costs?

 Standard costs are the predetermined costs associated with manufacturing a single unit or a number of products during a specific period in the immediate future.
 As such, standard costs are the planned costs of a product under current or anticipated operating conditions.

 Standard costs are based on normal or ideal conditions of efficiency and volume, particularly with respect to factory overheads.

-The term standard cost consists of two words: standard and cost, the standard is carefully determined method or measurement of executing a task, i.e. making a radio.
-A standard must be thought of in terms of specific items, such as dollars of material, hours of labor required, and hours of plant capacity to be used.
+The term “standard cost” consists of two words: standard and cost.
+The standard is a carefully determined method or measurement of executing a task (e.g., making a radio).
+A standard must be thought of in terms of specific items, such as dollars of material or hours of labor required.

-These physical standards which form the basis for calculating a standard cost must be set with the greatest accuracy.
-In many situations, a standard is never changed except as changes in operating methods or products occur.
+These physical standards, which form the basis for calculating a standard cost, must be set with the utmost accuracy.
+In many situations, a standard is never changed apart from when shifts occurs in terms of operating methods or products.

 It is a yardstick against which both expected and actual performances are compared.